treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 It feels less awkward to chat with a project maintainer about your goals and your skill level in-person than via a GitHub pull request.

-Little bits of seemingly meaningless conversation happen while folks sit next to each for hours: conversation about weather, hobbies, what we thought of our lunch, pop culture, and whatever else comes up.
+Little bits of seemingly meaningless conversation happen while folks sit next to each other for hours: conversation about weather, hobbies, what we thought of our lunch, pop culture, and whatever else comes up.
 That kind of natural conversation brings people closer together and makes us feel more comfortable communicating later, whether in-person or online.

 Continued communication online is also often easier *after* face-to-face communication.